trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 76.md

     - ‘slabs’: unwrought products which have a uniform solid cross-section along their whole length in the shape of a rectangle or other polygon, of a width exceeding 800 mm, of a thickness exceeding 280 mm and of a length always superior to the width and to the thickness.

     - ‘billets’: unwrought products which have a uniform solid cross-section along their whole length in the shape of a circle (including a ‘flattened circle’), of a diameter exceeding 125 mm.
-These products are intended for being extruded.

 2. For the purposes of subheadings [7606 12 11](/commodities/7606121100) and [7606 12 19](/commodities/7606121900), the following terms shall have the meaning hereby assigned to them: